AusClimateService/npcp/reports/phase1/phase1_report.md

 equi-distant/ratio cumulative density function matching (ECDFm) and quantile matching for extremes (QME).

+Both of these univariate methods are quantile-based, meaning the applied transfers are a function of quantile.
+Quantile methods are a popular and slightly more sophisticated approach than mean scaling, where the bias (i.e. a difference or ratio) in the mean between the model and observations is removed from all model data points of interest.
+The ECDFm method is essentially the most basic quantile-based bias correction method available.
+The bias is calculated for a series of quantiles (instead of just the mean) and then removed from the corresponding quantiles of the model data of interest.
+The QME method is slightly more complicated in that it involves scaling the data before matching the model and observations by quantile.
+Prior to removing the quantile biases from the model data of interest, the bias correction factors at the extreme ends of the distribution are also modified in an attempt to avoid potential overfitting or an excessive influence of very rare events.

 A related univariate "delta change" method known as quantile delta mapping (QDM) was also included in the assessment.
 In contrast to bias correction,